kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

     ...
 ```

+Let me dictate this code.

 The `Associator` class uses `AssociationTracer` class which employs the Design Pattern ["Singleton"](https://www.baeldung.com/java-singleton).
-The `AssociationTracer`'s *static* instance exists in the Test Listener's scope.
 When a test case invokes `ObjectRepository.findTestObject(id)` method, then the method notifies the `AssociationTracer` instance of *(TestCaseId, TestObjectId)* association.
 An invokation of `new TestObject(id)` method will do the same.
 At `@AfterTestSuite`, the `AssocationTracer` instance will know all of the *(TestCaseId, TestObjectId)* associations that appeared during a Test Suite run.
 The Test Lister can get access to the information via the `accociator` variable.

 ### (2) how the reports are compiled